On the concentration of large deviations for fat tailed distributions, with application to financial data: Application to financial data

-The present discussion clearly applies to risk management of large portfolios \cite{BouchaudPotters}.
-Indeed several risk measures are based on conditional losses in the tails.
-Since the loss of the portfolio is the sum of the individual losses on the assets, losses are clear examples of large deviations.
-When the pdf of individual losses is fat tailed, which is definitely the case for equities \cite{Stanley}, then our discussion above suggests that typical losses will be realized in samples where one of the assets will default by a much larger amount than the others.
-For example, in a portfolio of $N=100$ stocks with a pdf of returns that decays as $|x|^{-4}$ \cite{Stanley}, the VaR at 1\% is dominated by the largest drop, that carries more than 56\% of the total loss (a percentage that goes up to 81\% for VaR at 0.1\% and 94\% for 0.01\%).
-Facing an event of this type, one may be lead to consider such ``concentration of bad luck'' on a single stock as abnormal, whereas this is precisely what we should expect, under the assumption that returns are weakly dependent\footnote{Indeed returns in a financial market are correlated.
-Applying this analysis to daily returns of $N=41$ stocks in the Dow Jones index from the period 1980-2005 (see \cite{pfolio} for a description of the data) I found that in the worst portfolio return in a year (i.e. over 250 days, i.e. 0.25\%) losses concentrate for 12\% on a single stock.
-This is much less than what one would get with i.i.d. variables with a distribution $p(x)\sim x^{-4}$ (72\%), but it is still significant compared to the case of $N=41$ Gaussian i.i.d. variables where the largest loss accounts only for 2.6\% of the total.
+Finance offers several instances where the results we have discussed are relevant.
+Several risk measures used in risk management of large portfolios \cite{BouchaudPotters} are based on conditional losses in the tails.
+This is a clear examples of a large deviation, because the loss of the portfolio is the sum of the individual losses on the assets.
+When the p.d.f.\ of individual losses is fat tailed, which is the case for equities \cite{Stanley}, then our discussion suggests that typical losses will be realized in samples where one of the assets drops by a much larger amount than the others.
+For example, in a portfolio of $N=100$ well diversified stocks with a p.d.f.\ of returns that decays as $|x|^{-4}$ \cite{Stanley}, the Value-at-Risk (see e.g. \cite{Jorion}) at 1\% is expected to be dominated by the largest drop, that should carry more than 56\% of the total loss.\ \footnote{Indeed returns in a financial market are correlated.
+Applying this analysis to daily returns of $N=41$ stocks in the Dow Jones index from the period 1980-2005 (see \cite{RaffaelliMarsiliPonsot} for a description of the data) we found that in the worst portfolio return in a year (i.e. over 250 days, i.e. 0.4\%) losses concentrate for 12\% on a single stock.
+This is much less than what one would get with i.i.d.\ variables with a distribution $p(x)\sim |x|^{-4}$ (72\%), but it is still significant compared to the case of $N=41$ Gaussian i.i.d.\ variables where the largest loss accounts only for 2.6\% of the total.
 A higher concentration is observed for the best returns in a year, where the stock with the highest return carries 21\% of the weight.
-This reflect the fact that correlations in the negative tail of the joint pdf of returns is stronger than in the positive tail.}.
+This reflects the fact that correlations in the negative tail of the joint p.d.f.\ of returns are stronger than in the positive tail.}